scsiva1991/projectEuler/README.md

 Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 − 385 = 2640.
 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
 Answer - 25164150

+Problem 7:
+By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.
+What is the 10 001st prime number?
+Answer - 104743